(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 I stopped leaving make-up out in the bathroom, I stopped leaving my clothes on the bathroom floor. ( ← RIGHT HERE, this is where it all fell apart every week.
 As soon as those clothes are on the floor, I lose the battle.)

 Every night before bed I take a two minute walk through the house and put away anything I missed.
+I pick up the toys scattered across the floor, and I load the dishwasher.
 But as time goes by, there is less and less that I’ve missed.